duxsco/gentoo-installation/docs/index.md

+!!! warning "Disclaimer"
+    Don't blindly copy&paste the commands! **Understand** what you are going to do **and adjust commands if required**!
+I point this out, even though it should go without saying...

 ## 1.1.
-Disclaimer

-!!! warning
-    Don't blindly copy&paste the commands!
-Understand what you are going to do and adjust commands if required!
-I point this out, even though it should go without saying...

-!!! info "System Requirements"
+System Requirements

-    The installation guide builds heavily on `Secure Boot` and requires `TPM 2.0` for `Measured Boot`.
-Make sure that the system is in `Setup Mode` in order to be able to add your custom `Secure Boot` keys.
-You can, however, boot without `Setup Mode` and import the `Secure Boot` keys later on depending on the hardware in use.
+- **Secure Boot and TPM 2.0:** The installation guide builds heavily on "secure boot" and requires "TPM 2.0" for "measured boot".
+Make sure that the system is in "setup mode" in order to be able to add your custom "secure boot" keys.
+You can, however, boot without "setup mode" and import the "secure boot" keys later on depending on the hardware in use.
 For this, you can follow the instructions in section [8.2.
 Secure Boot Setup](/post-boot_configuration/#82-secure-boot-setup).

+- **systemd and Measured Boot:** The installation guide requires the use of systemd for "measured boot" to work.
+If you want to stay with OpenRC you can take a look at my [older documentation](https://github.com/duxsco/gentoo-installation/tree/v2.1.1).
+That, however, doesn't support "measured boot" and isn't maintained by me anymore.

 ## 1.2.
 Technologies